googlearchive/apigee-javascript-sdk/samples/Readme.md

 * **geolocation** - An app that shows you how to creates entities with location data, and perform geolocation queries to retrieve them.
 * **monitoringSample** - An app that lets you test the App Monitoring feature by sending logging, crash and error reports to your account.
 * **readmeSample** - Similar to the booksSample app.
 This app retrieves the 'books' collection from your account and displays all the title of each 'book' entity as a JavaScript alert.
+* **usersAndGroups** - An app that illustrates SDK APIs through which you can manage users and group in your app services application.

 ##Running the sample apps

 To run the sample apps, do the following:

-1. Put a copy of apigee.js (located in the /source directory) in the project director.
+1. Put a copy of apigee.js (located in the /source directory) in the project directory.
 We recommend creating a <code>/js</code> directory for this.

 2. Update the path to apigee.js in the project's index.html.
 By default, we have already included this in the &lt;head&gt; of the app: